sbroenne/plugin.video.nhkworldtv/readme.md

 ## Current Development Status

-The plug-in is largely feature complete.
+The plug-in is feature complete.
 You are able to:

 - watch the live stream in HD
 - access the full on-demand programs in HD, including programs, categories, playlists, etc.